 Welina mai kākou,

-NHSS remains committed to supporting the academic success and well being of our haumāna.
-Please refer to details in our “Native Hawaiian Student Services COVID-19 Support for Students Plan” for information on programs, services and opportunities available this Fall.
-And although our physical offices will remain closed until further notice, we will continue to host daily virtual office hours Monday-Friday from 12:00 – 2:00 pm.
+NHSS continues to remain committed to supporting the academic success and well being of our haumāna.
+Although our physical offices will remain closed until further notice, we will continue to host our Daily Virtual Student Support hours.
 Here you can meet with NHSS staff to learn more about program opportunities, share concerns, or seek help with guidance towards other student support resources.
 For more information as to how you can join us for our daily virtual hours, please Click here

 Should you have any questions or need support, please contact us via email at email@example.com